Book summaries and book notes are often conflated, so to be explicit, what follow are notes from the book Deep Work.

 More Books by Cal Newport:

-We’ve created a list of books every aspiring/existing entrepreneur should read.
-Just so you know, it’s unlike the regular business book lists you will come across on Google.
-We explain how the list is different here.
+We’ve created a list of books every aspiring/existing entrepreneur should read, and it’s nothing the book lists you will come across when you search for “Best Business Books” on Google.
+You can check out the list and our explanation of why we created it here.